 Prof. Scudera is currently one of the co-coordinators of the college’s Common Intellectual Experience program.
 He was also recently named an Inclusive Community Fellow, serving the college’s LGBTQ+ community.

-In his free time, Prof. Scudera is an active volunteer in pet therapy programs at the Children’s Hospital of Philadelphia and Bryn Mawr Rehab Hospital with his 2-legged dogs Cyrus, Lucky, and Deuce.
+In his free time, Prof. Scudera is an active volunteer in pet therapy programs, including Bryn Mawr Rehab Hospital, with his 2-legged dogs Cyrus, Lucky, and Deuce.

 M.F.A., Pennsylvania State University